 Off the Hook was started in 1988 by Emmanuel Goldstein, of 2600: The Hacker Quarterly.
 I discovered the show in the early 1990s, and remained a faithful listener ever since.
 Fast-forward through many years during which I met and worked with Emmanuel and company on various projects, and in 2008 I was invited to join the show as a regular panelist and contributor.

 Occasionally, when Emmanuel is out of town, I get the opportunity to sit in his place as live broadcast engineer during the show.
-Our regular listeners can spot those episodes by all the engineering mistakes I make.
-I'd like to think I'm improving.

 Outside my normal duties on the air and behind the scenes, I've had the opportunity to contribute my services to our listener-supported station's fundraising efforts.
 Listeners who pledged their support to WBAI during certain fund drive episodes of our show have received original artwork or t-shirts of my own design as thank-you gifts.